RyanRawlings/Favours_Back/README.md

 Need to create a .env file with the same structure as .env_sample file, the main concern is the BUCKET_NAME, multer requires a bucket value to be passed otherwise the application will crash and will not compile

 ## Configuration
 This project has no modifiable settings.
-There is no configuration, once the user has created an account their account will remain unchanged.

 ## Git Commenting
-Git comments should utilise an imperative mood in the subject line i.e. (Please) -> Add styling to the Favour widget
+Git comments should utilise an imperative mood in the subject line i.e. (Please) -> Add route to handle deletion of Favours

 ## Group Members
 * Student Name | Student Number